gichukipaul/EasyCommerce/README.md

 - SOLID principles.
 - Smooth Navigation: SwiftUI's NavigationView facilitates effortless navigation across different screens.
 - Data Models: Custom data models are used to structure and represent recipe information.

-## Features
+-
 ## Upcoming Features
-- Authentication: Registering, Log in with email and password and Google Sign In
+- Authentication: Registering, Log in with email and password and Google Sign-In
 - Pagination: Coming soon to enhance the browsing experience.
 - Endless scrolling: Stay tuned for seamless browsing that never stops.
 - Caching using SwiftData.